Alex Collins Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Matchup vs. Jacksonville

-- In his only career matchup against the Jaguars, Collins recorded 82 rushing yards, 24.5 more yards than his over/under in Sunday's game.
+- Collins' 82 rushing yards in his single career matchup against the Jaguars are 24.5 more yards than his over/under in Sunday's game.

-- Collins did not have a touchdown run in that matchup against the Jaguars.
+- Collins did not have a touchdown run in that contest against the Jaguars.

-- Collins will go up against a Jaguars squad that allows 114.3 rushing yards per game and is the NFL's 17th-ranked rush defense.
+- The Jaguars have the NFL's 17th-ranked defense against the run, allowing 114.3 yards per game.

-- This year the Jaguars are ranked 29th in the league in rushing touchdowns allowed (nine).
+- This season the Jaguars have conceded nine rushing TDs.
+They are ranked 29th in the league in that category.

 Recent Performances